-Toilets that use no water for flushing can have even lower environmental impacts than water-efficient toilets and wastewater recycling systems.
+Toilets that don't use water for flushing can have even lower environmental impacts than water-efficient toilets and wastewater recycling systems.
 Waterless toilets or ‘dry sanitation’ systems do not use water to treat or transport human excreta.
 If appropriately designed, they conserve precious water resources and keep effluent and pollutants out of waterways and the general environment.
 They can also save money on your water bill.

 Waterless toilets are a genuine, minimum energy, on-site alternative to centralised reticulated systems that transport the problem downstream.
 They can also reduce the site restrictions, and pollution and nutrient problems, of systems such as septic tanks.